xtrx-sdr/images/README.md

 ```
 ### Non-root access for /dev/xtrx0

-If you want to access XTRX from non-root user (which is the typical case) you need to install `udev` rules.
+If you want to access XTRX from non-root user (which is the typical case), you need to install `udev` rules.
 ```
 cp sources/xtrx_linux_pcie_drv/50-xtrx.rules /etc/udev/rules.d/
 ```